apache/gravitino-playground/README.md

 ### Cross-catalog queries

 In companies, there may be different departments using different data stacks.
 In this example, HR department uses Apache Hive to store its data.
 Sales department uses PostgreSQL to store its data.
 This example has generated some data for two departments.
-You can queries some interesting results use Gravitino.
+You can query some interesting results with Gravitino.

 If you want to know which employee has the largest sales amount.
 You can run the SQL.

 ```SQL